 YES!
 Tanzania is based and registered as a charity in Scotland, and we work in partnership with Umoja Tanzania, who are responsible for delivering our work on the ground.

 We proactively look for organisations that meet our criteria (see below) to support.
 We then meet with and gather information about them to assess their suitability to take part in our programme.

-We're currently supporting organisations in the urban areas of the Arusha district, but want to expand to other urban areas in Tanzania in the future.
+We're currently supporting organisations in Arusha, Moshi and Dar-es-Salaam and Mwanza but want to expand to other areas in Tanzania over the next few years.